sled-rs/sled-rs.github.io/performance.md

 much bullshit.
 We have so many ideas that our experience tells us should cause our code to improve, but it simply isn't true when we actually measure.

 Don't be macho.
 Your ideas are wrong.
-Make decisions based on data and limit the damage of your ignorance.
+Make decisions while having real data on-hand and limit the damage of your ignorance.

 ## experimental design